Skip to content

 Your Full Guide to Visit 20 Places in Turkey

-Topkapi Palace is a beautiful place to visit, where you will feel how sultans in the Ottoman era lived in the period of the 15th and 16th centuries.
-It was the place where sultans of the Ottoman era made the orders to extend up into Europe and through Africa and the Middle East.
+Topkapi Palace is a beautiful place to visit.
+Here, you will feel how sultans in the Ottoman era lived in the 15th and 16th centuries.
+It was the place where sultans made the orders to extend into Europe and through Africa and the Middle East.

-When you visit the palace, you can see the beauty of its interior with the lavish jewelled décor that shows the power of the Ottomans during that period.
-You can also see the Imperial Council building that was built by Grand Vizier, and it includes many collections like miniature paintings and also dazzling Harem rooms.
+When you visit the palace, you can see the beauty of its interior, with the lavish jewelled décor showing the power of the Ottomans during that period.
+You can also see the Imperial Council building, which was built by Grand Vizier.
+It includes many collections, such as miniature paintings and dazzling Harem rooms.

 Taksim Square in Istanbul

-There are restaurants and bars scattered around the place overlooking the Bosphorus, giving you a stunning view.
+Restaurants and bars are scattered around the place, overlooking the Bosphorus, giving you a stunning view.
 You can also take historical and recreational tours in the area, including the memorial.
-At the square, you will find a shopping centre, antiques, and gift shops.
+You will find a shopping centre, antiques, and gift shops in the square.

 Ephesus

-Ephesus is one of the historical ruins of cities where you can experience how life was during the golden age of the Roman Empire.
-It was built in the 10th century BC, and it was a commercial centre in the period of the Romans.
+Ephesus is one of the historical ruins of a city where you can experience life during the golden age of the Roman Empire.
+It was built in the 10th century BC and was a commercial centre during the Roman period.

-There you can find that the city includes the Library of Celsus, a terraced house complex with frescoes and mosaic floors that decorated the villas, and Great Theatre that can seat up to 25,000 people, the Temple of Hadrian, and all that shows how important the place was at the period of the Romans.
+The city includes the Library of Celsus, a terraced house complex with frescoes and mosaic floors decorating the villas, the Great Theatre, which can seat up to 25,000 people, and the Temple of Hadrian, which shows how important the place was during the Roman period.

 Balloon Ride over Cappadocia